Paris Métro Line 3bis: Service

 In 2010, a complete trip along the line took only four minutes.
 As on the principal lines on the métro network, the first departures are at about 5:30 am (5:27 am from Porte des Lilas and 5:32 am from Gambetta); the last departures are at 1:04 am from Porte des Lilas and at 1:11 am from Gambetta, except on Friday and Saturday nights and holidays.
 Despite the light traffic on the line, the service interval is short: on average 3 to 5 minutes during the day and 8 to 9 minutes late at night; 6 to 8 minutes on Sunday mornings and about 10 minutes on Friday and Saturday nights (after 1:15 am) and holidays (after 12:30 am).

 Rolling stock

 Until 1971, the rolling stock on line 3bis was the same as on line 3.
-Between 1972 and July 1981, the Sprague-Thomson variant was used, but this was then replaced with MF 67trains of only three cars (because of the low passenger volumes), which still run on the line today.
-These trains are identical to those on line 9, except that the 3bis trains do not have strapontins (fold-down seats).
+Between 1972 and July 1981, the Sprague-Thomson variant was used, but this was then replaced with MF 67 trains of only three cars (because of the low passenger volumes), which still run on the line today.
+These trains are identical to those that once equipped line 9, except that the 3bis trains do not have strapontins (fold-down seats).
+By 2027, the MF 67 trains will be replaced by the brand new MF 19 trains.